 Climbing skins are increasingly being sold as pre-cut, model and length specific accessories.
 If you choose to go this route, you need to be sure your skins and skis match up.
 Black Diamond, K2 and Dynafit are among the companies that offer pre-cut skins, with K2 (whose system has also been adopted by La Sportiva this season) and Dynafit coming with hardware that is specific to cutouts in their own skis.
 These skins are perfectly cut and save you a bit of hassle, but are slightly more expensive.
 Each company's design can affect how you apply and remove the skins in the field - removing Dynafits without taking off your skis requires sliding your ski back to grasp the rubber thingy, while K2's system requires flipping the tail of the ski up (or crossing one leg over the other) to facilitate grasping the tail hardware.

 In marginal temperature conditions, or when skinning up through the freezing point, snow sticking to the bottom of your skins can be a problem.
 You probably won't slide backward, but each ski may take on several pounds of snow weight and they certainly won't slide forward efficiently.
 Several companies make bar or spray wax solutions to help prevent this, but they are most effectively applied when the skins are dry (ie. before you leave the house) - rubbing some of the same wax you use on your skis on the plush side of the skins before you set out is also effective.
-Racers and many other serious ski tourists take the time to hot wax and brush their skins much in the manner of waxing the base of the ski, which limits snow clumping and enhances glide.
+Racers and serious ski tourists take the time to hot wax and brush their skins much in the manner of waxing the base of the ski, which limits snow clumping and enhances glide.